EvSecDev/SCMP/README.md

 Commands are not grouped together and will run multiple times even if identical between multiple files.

 Failure in a file's `PreApply` commands will cause that file not to be written.
+Failure in a file's `PostApply` commands will cause an automatic restoration of the previous file version.

 ```json
   "PreApply": [